-As of December 31, 2020, the Company employed 713 employees, of whom approximately 409 were engaged in manufacturing, logistics and supply chain support, and the remaining 304 in marketing, administrative and corporate support functions.
-None of our employees are subject to a collective bargaining agreement with the Company.
-We believe that we have a good relationship with our employees.
-Of our total employees, 701 were employed in the United States and 12 were employed in Asia Pacific.
+As of December 31, 2021, the Company employed 984 team members, of whom 624 were engaged in manufacturing, logistics and supply chain support, and 360 in marketing, administrative and corporate support functions.
+None of our team members are subject to a collective bargaining agreement with the Company.
+We actively foster an organizational culture centered around strong cross-functional relationships and are focused on driving an excellent employee experience.
+Of our total team members, 974 are employed in the United States and 10 are employed in Asia Pacific.

-At Medifast, we are focused on nurturing a One Team mindset that celebrates strong cross-functional teaming and partnering.
-Our culture emphasizes the importance of strong relationships between our team members to facilitate trust, understanding and empathy.
+At Medifast, we nurture a one team mindset that celebrates strong cross-functional teaming and partnering.
+Our culture emphasizes the importance of building community and strong relationships to facilitate trust, understanding and empathy.
 We have a Culture Compass that expresses:

-- Our Mission ... why we exist
+- · Our Mission ... why we exist

-- Our Focus ... on Coaches and Clients
+- · Our Focus ... on Coaches and Clients

-- Our Core Values ... what we believe
+- · Our Core Values ... what we believe

-- Our Success Drivers ... how we lead
+- · Our Success Drivers ... how we lead

-- Our Operating Principles ... how we make choices
+- · Our Operating Principles ... how we make choices

-Together, these cultural elements enable us to prioritize our work, plan for the future and harness our combined energy to accomplish our company objectives.
-Our Culture Compass is embedded in our core human capital processes to ensure our team members understand how their success translates to the success of the greater team and ultimately to amazing Coach and Client Experiences.
+Our Community (Coach Community & our team members) is united by our values - we are one team with one mission, guided by clear, shared behaviors that help us stay aligned as we grow and enable us to prioritize our work, plan for the future and harness our combined energy to accomplish our company objectives.
+Our Compass is fully embedded in our core human capital processes to ensure our team members understand how their success translates to the success of the greater team and ultimately to an amazing Coach & Client Experience.

 Building transparency and developing communication channels that allow us to cascade information and connect our teams are critical components of our people strategy.
-We leverage our Workplace by the Facebook platform to connect, collaborate, incite conversations around topics that matter to us (like Wellness), foster greater comradery, celebrate our successes and build trust among peers.
-We leverage our communication channels to remind team members of the significant impact they have on the Coach & Client Experience, help them understand our business model and get them engaged in opportunities to learn and increase empathy across functional teams.
+We leverage our Workplace from Meta platform to connect, collaborate, incite conversations around topics that matter to us (like wellness), foster greater comradery, celebrate our successes and build trust among peers.
+We leverage our communication channels to remind team members of the significant impact they have on the Coach and Client Experience, help them understand our business model, get them engaged in opportunities to learn and increase empathy across functional teams.